Feel free to email us at email@example.com to create a support case. Our engineers will help you directly.

 - No compatibility issues, unlike Simple/DHCP modes which sometimes have issues with specific routers.

-- If you have triple-play services over VLAN's setup required by your ISP, please see this guide.
+- If you have triple-play services over VLANs required by your ISP, please see this guide.

-Depending on the equipment you have, there are a few ways to configure Purple as your router.
+Depending on your equipment, there are a few ways to configure Purple as your router.

 Scenario A. You have a router connected to a modem